 Beyond the (admittedly delicious) cliché of the “barbie on the beach,” Sydney is one of the very best places in the world to get a decent meal.
 Every variety of global cuisine is well represented here, from Chinese to Thai to Indian and Italian and back again.
 While it is possible to get traditional favorites, some of the best offerings are fusion food—a blend of cuisines from different cultures.

 Dining options range from family-run eateries hidden in the suburbs to upmarket restaurants on the waterfront at Circular Quay.
-While some of the latter may in theory be “world class”—and will certainly be priced as if they are—the very best meals are likely to be found in some of the more out-of-the-way places.
+While some of the latter may in theory be world class—and will certainly be priced as if they are—the very best meals are likely to be found in some of the more out-of-the-way places.
 Check out local guides and listings magazines for hints.

 After-dinner entertainment is plentiful, from chilled-out bars on Sydney’s waterfronts to lively and sometimes wild clubs around Oxford Street and King’s Cross.
 Sydneysiders know how to party—and frequently do.

 To the west of Sydney are the Blue Mountains, a favorite destination for hikers and explorers.
-These rolling hills are covered in forests wreathed in haze, giving them a bluish tinge, and hence the name.
+These rolling hills are covered in forests wreathed in haze, giving them a bluish tinge, and hence their name.